+If admitted, we will require an official score report.
 We recommend that you allow for at least four weeks for Ross to receive your GMAT or GRE scores from the testing agency.
 Ross' GRE reporting code is 1839.
-If you are uncertain as to whether we will receive your official scores by the deadline, you can self-report your scores on your application or email us a copy of your unofficial score report at RossAdmissions@umich.edu.

 International applicants who have completed an undergraduate degree from an accredited institution where the sole language of instruction was English are exempt from the TOEFL/PTE/IELTS requirement.

 TOEFL/PTE/IELTS exam scores taken within two years of the application deadline are valid.

 Yes.
 You can apply for admission to the next available admitting term.
 In addition, for the 2020-2021 admissions cycle, we are waiving the application fee for reapplicants.
 Reapplication procedures are streamlined if you reapply within one application cycle of your originally submitted application.
 If you reapply after that time, you must submit a completely new application and supporting documents.
 Please visit our application requirements page for procedures and tips on reapplying.

 There is no minimum score requirement for either exam.
 See the full-time MBA class profile to find the average and ranges for the current MBA class.